How an onslaught of lies about COVID-19 overwhelmed our sense of what’s true

 I can’t jump in front of the microphone and push him down.”

-While misinformation from spotty sources can be petitioned for removal on social media sites, information from Trump’s lips cannot.
+While one can petition a social media site to have misinformation from spotty sources removed, information from Trump’s lips cannot.
 It cannot be flagged as false or misleading in real time.
 Fauci has been candid about this challenge: In an interview with Science magazine, he acknowledged that Trump sometimes gets information wrong in his speeches.
 Fauci says he does his best to make sure the White House knows when Trump gives false information to the American public.
 However, he says, he’s limited in his ability to actively correct that information in the moment.

 “I can’t jump in front of the microphone and push him down,” Fauci said in the interview.
 “Okay, he said it.
 Let’s try and get it corrected for the next time.”